Copyright © 2015 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 The following datatypes are given special attention:

-Datatypes with embedded syntax: xml
+Datatypes with embedded syntax: xml, json and html.

 These datatypes are treated as literal values; no attempt SHOULD be made to 'unpack' the structured syntax to create sub-objects within the output graph.

-Booleans: boolean
+Booleans: boolean.

-MAY be provided for a boolean-typed
+Metadata property format MAY be provided for a boolean-typed

 column;